Lamarcke/Jakan/README.md

     Results are also mapped.

 -   Javascript available
     You can also use this library with plain javascript.
-Our end code is just a Javascript file with a `index.d.ts`.
+Our build code is just a Javascript file with a `index.d.ts`.
+    Even with plain JS, some editors are able to check this file and show some basic type hinting.
-    We still highly recommend using Typescript for the extra goodies! ;)
+    We still highly recommend using Typescript for the extra goodies. ;)

 -   As simple as it gets
     We use `axios` under the hood.
 All methods are async by default.
 No expensive calculations, no unnecessary dependencies.